 - The Inherent Creepiness of Technology and the Betrayal of Privacy

-- Big drops visible in number of youngsters without medical insurance given that Obamacare passed
+- Big drops are visible in several youngsters without medical insurance, given that Obamacare passed

 - Nathan Fake on the hardware and software behind his new album, Providence